-Suppose you were NSA whistle-blower Edward Snowden, or fictional international spy Jason Bourne, and the most powerful intelligence agencies on the planet were hunting you.
+Suppose you were NSA whistle-blower Edward Snowden, or fictional global spy Jason Bourne, and the most impressive intelligence agencies on the earth were looking you.

-This is a farfetched scenario for most of us.
-That’s why it’s only a thought experiment.
+This is a farfetched state of affairs for most of us.
+Which is why it is only a imagined experiment.

-On the other hand, for folks like the founder of Liberty Dollar (a gold/silver-backed private currency), whom the U.S. government has labeled a “domestic terrorist,” it might not be implausible.
+On the other hand, for folks like the founder of Liberty Greenback (a gold/silver-backed private currency), whom the U.S. government has labeled a “domestic terrorist,” it may possibly not be implausible.

-Regardless of how likely the scenario, if you do need to escape, a crucial factor in deciding where to go is whether or not the country has an extradition treaty with the U.S.
+Regardless of how most likely the state of affairs, if you do require to escape, a important aspect in determining where by to go is irrespective of whether or not the nation has an extradition treaty with the U.S.

-An extradition treaty is the legal mechanism countries use to pull alleged criminals out of other countries.
-The terms and conditions vary.
-Some countries, like France and Brazil, won’t extradite their own citizens, no matter the circumstance.
+An extradition treaty is the legal mechanism nations around the world use to pull alleged criminals out of other nations around the world.
+The conditions and circumstances vary.
+Some nations around the world, like France and Brazil, won’t extradite their have citizens, no matter the circumstance.

-Generally speaking, for an extradition to succeed, the alleged criminal act can’t be political in nature and must be a crime in both jurisdictions, and the suspect cannot be in danger of receiving the death penalty or torture if transferred.
+Generally speaking, for an extradition to be successful, the alleged prison act just can’t be political in nature and need to be a criminal offense in both jurisdictions, and the suspect simply cannot be in hazard of acquiring the death penalty or torture if transferred.

-Absent a formal treaty, extraditing a person is much more difficult, but it’s certainly not impossible.
+Absent a formal treaty, extraditing a man or woman is significantly a lot more tough, but it is absolutely not extremely hard.

 |Bhutan||Kuwait||São Tomé & Príncipe|